janessaref/reverse-code/README.md

 ### html-routes.js

 In this file, it requires the path for the reason that it will be using the relative routes to the HTML files in the public directory.
 It also requires the file in the middleware directory for checking if the user has logged in.
 This is where the user will be sent to the members page if the user has successfully logged in and this sends the user to the correct path whether they would like to signup or login.
 The middleware is being passed as the second argument where it runs the function and if the user is logged in, then it will run the next function sends them to the html page for members which is the next argument in the app.get, otherwise it will redirect them back to the login page and this middleware is restricting the access to the members page if the user does not login.
+And this is being exported to be required by server.js.

 ### api-routes.js